pupilfirst/playbook/2-legal-agreement.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/LbIal53MoA0g3O" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-### Legal Agreement for Registered Entities

-If you already have a registered legal entity (as a Partnership or Private Ltd. for example), then this version of the agreement applies:

-<iframe src="https://www.slideshare.net/slideshow/embed_code/key/gyQYJn3Gd33Zb9" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-### Legal Agreement for Founders
+### Legal Agreement with Partnership

-Note, we **strongly recommend** that you sign agreements as a Legal Entity.
-We recommend you start as a Partnership, and [we have a template Partnership Deed](http://www.slideshare.net/svlabs/startup-partnership-deed) available.

-If you do not already have a registered legal entity, then there's a different version of the agreement:
+This additional agreement is with *a legal partnership firm* that founders have registered:

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/kJt4PsLG26RROe" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

+Note: we have a [version of the agreement for founders who choose to register other corporate legal entities](http://www.slideshare.net/svlabs/physical-incubation-services-agreement-corporate) (like a Pvt.
+Ltd or an LLP) that you can sign instead.
+But we **strongly recommend** you start with a partnership firm if you are a first-time founder[^1].

 ## Signing the Agreement